oceanprotocol/ocean-node/docs/services.md

 stopped, or swept by the same expiry check once `expiresAt` passes (which then fully releases everything, same as a normal expiry).

+**Restart is self-healing with respect to leftover Docker state.** Each service gets a Docker network with the deterministic name `ocean-svc-<serviceId>`.
+Teardown (restart, stop, expiry sweep) removes that network by name — not just by the stored network id — force-removing any stale attached container first, so state leaked by a node crash mid-start cannot wedge the service.
+If network creation still hits a name conflict, the stale network is removed and creation is retried once.

+A leftover network is deliberately **removed and recreated rather than reused**.
+Reusing it would save nothing: a leaked network can still have a stale container attached (crashed after `container.start()` but before the job record was persisted), still bound to the service's host ports — so the old container must be inspected and force-removed either way, and at that point recreating the now-empty network is a single cheap API call.
+Recreating also guarantees the network always reflects the current code's configuration instead of silently inheriting whatever options a previous node version created it with, and it matches restart's overall tear-down-and-rebuild semantics (the container is never reused either).

 ## Configuration

 Service-on-demand is configured per Docker connection under `serviceOnDemand`: